nyu-mll/SuperGLUE-human/paws-faq.md

-# Question Paraphrase Detection Schema FAQ
+# Paraphrase Detection Schema FAQ

 Thanks for doing our HITs!
 With your help, we think we'll be able to build some pretty exciting technologies to help computers better understand human language.